carliedu/simpleCRUD/README.md

 # simpleCRUD
-An class to have make CRUD operations on MySQL
+A class to make CRUD operations on MySQL directly, without routes.